Do you love animals and walking in nature?

 All of this and more is possible at the Singapore Night Safari.
 Can you tell we were completely and utterly impressed?

 All of our Night Safari tips below are based on our own experiences and what we noticed during our visit.
+We’ve also updated this blog post since our visit to record what’s changed since then.

 Tip #1.
 Book tickets online to reduce queuing times and disappointment